 Tip 3: Read a Prep Book (or Two) in the Spring

-Even if you keep up with AP World History throughout the year, you’re probably going to be a bit hazy on topics you learned in September when you start studying for the test in March or April.
+Even if you keep up with AP World History throughout the year, you're probably going to be a bit hazy on topics you learned in September when you start studying for the test in March or April.
 This is why we recommend getting a prep book, which will provide a much broader overview of world history, focusing especially on topics tested on the exam.
+(Make sure it's an updated book for the new Modern focus of the AP World History course and exam!)

 If you've been learning well throughout the school year, reading a prep book will trigger your background knowledge and help you review.
 Think of your prep book as your second, much quicker pass through world history.